kirinwang1125/kirinwang1125/terms-of-use.md

 ## 4. User Conduct

-You agree to use ThinkDeck only for lawful purposes.
+You agree to use ThinkCard AI only for lawful purposes.
 You shall not:

 - Use the App to make decisions involving illegal activities.
 - Attempt to reverse-engineer, decompile, or disassemble the App.